siamaksade/tekton-cd-demo/README.md

 # CI/CD Demo with Tekton Pipelines

 This repo is a sample [Tekton](http://www.tekton.dev) pipeline that builds and deploys the [Spring PetClinic](https://github.com/spring-projects/spring-petclinic) sample Spring Boot application on OpenShift.
-This demo pre-configures Gogs git server, Sonatype Nexuas and SonarQube which are all used by the Tekton pipeline.
+This demo deploys:
+* A sample Tekton pipeline
+* Gogs git server (username/password: `gogs`/`gogs`)
+* Sonatype Nexus (username/password: `admin`/`admin123`)
+* SonarQube (username/password: `admin`/`admin`)
+* Imports [Spring PetClinic](https://github.com/spring-projects/spring-petclinic) repository into Gogs git server
+* Adds a webhook to `spring-petclinic` repository in Gogs to start the Tekton pipeline

 On every push to the `spring-petclinic` git repository on Gogs git server, the following steps are executed within the pipeline:

 1. Code is cloned from Gogs and the unit-tests are run
 1. Application is packaged as a JAR and pushed to Sonatype Nexus snapshot repository
+1. In parallel, the code is analyzed by SonarQube for anti-patterns, code coverage and potential bugs
 1. A container image (_spring-petclinic:latest_) is built using the [Source-to-Image](https://github.com/openshift/source-to-image) for Java apps, and pushed to OpenShift internal registry
-1. In parallel to building the image, the code is analysed by SonarQube for anti-patterns, code coverage and potential bugs
 1. Application image is deployed with a rolling update

 ![Pipeline Diagram](docs/images/pipeline-diagram.png)